big city

 • Time With Family: Parents who work from home have more opportunities for family bonding time during work hours.

-• Control Over Environment: You can create a comfortable, personalized environment that reduces stress.
+• Control Over Environment: Create a comfortable, personalized environment that reduces stress.

 Community agencies often offer a wide range of programs for kids during the school holidays.
 Programs may include day camps, sports activities, educational classes, art or music classes, field trips, and volunteer opportunities to keep your kids entertained during the break.